retifrav/scraps/_linux/kubernetes.md

 Hello Kubernetes bootcamp! | Running on: kubernetes-bootcamp-855d5cc575-zg97m | v=1
 ```

-To clarify again, just in case, that port is only exposed on the server, and you cannot access it from the "bit internet".
+To clarify again, just in case, that port is only exposed on the server, and you cannot access it from the "big internet".

 #### Labels